One year of high school chemistry and two years of algebra. A year of previous study of either physics or biology is recommended but not required.

 Formal training includes instrumental methods in spectroscopy, chromatography, magnetic resonance, and computer simulations with state-of-the-art equipment in the department’s modern laboratories.
 Guest lecturers and field trips to area research facilities round out the program.
 Students are expected to complete a small research project, prepare a scientific paper, and participate regularly in class discussions.

-Luis Avila is a vibrational spectroscopist and a lecturer in chemistry.
-He received the M.Sc. in chemical physics from Babes Bolyai University (Romania) and his Ph.D. in chemistry education from Columbia University.
+Luis Avila is a vibrational spectroscopist and a Columbia University Senior Lecturer in the Discipline of Chemistry.
+He received the M.Sc. in chemical physics from Babes Bolyai University (Romania) and his Ph.D. in chemistry education from Columbia.
 His current research interests include vibrational spectroscopy of materials and chemical education.
 He is a reviewer for the Journal of Chemical Education and the Journal of Science Education and Technology, and he has published papers and monographs on vibrational spectroscopy and authored laboratory manuals on instrumental methods and procedures.